 One of the most frustrating things with general email list-building advice is that so little of it applies to people who are just getting started.

-If you just launched your website and email list yesterday, tactics like adding pop-ups or optimizing your blog posts aren’t going to move the needle for you yet.
+If you just launched your website and email list yesterday, tactics like adding exit intent pop-up forms or optimizing your blog posts for signups aren’t going to move the needle for you yet.

 That’s why we always recommend Ambassador List-Building as the very first strategy anyone starting an email list should implement (although it also can still work well if you’ve been building your list for awhile).